hifi3000/b1rthdayh1ts/README.md

 By typing in your birthday, you will get all the number one songs of each year, that were the current number one on that date.

+Workflow:

+1.)
 Collect all number one songs from germany.

+2.)
 First I designed and created a database for all the information (Datasource: Wikipedia).

-PHP to get the Information from the Database and make it nicer with CSS.
+3.)
+PHP to get the Information from the Database.

+4.)
+Make it look nice with CSSS.

 I'm sure, that this code can be improved.